binaries/usersnap-rails/README.md

 # usersnap-rails

 The usersnap-rails gem integrates the [Usersnap](https://usersnap.com/) widget with the Rails asset pipeline.
 In order to use it you have to [register an account at Usersnap](https://usersnap.com/#signup) and add your project.
-Each project has an own API-key.
+Each project has its own API-key.
 This gem isn't maintained by the official Usersnap team, and it comes without any guarantee.

 ## Installation